mqrkelich/AthloBase/README.md

-# Athlobase
+# AthloBase

-**Athlobase** is a club and sports team management platform that enables users to manage multiple clubs, training sessions, events, and memberships, all within a centralized dashboard.
+**AthloBase** is a club and sports team management platform that enables users to manage multiple clubs, training sessions, events, and memberships, all within a centralized dashboard.

 ---